Personal interpreter list

 If you wish to update your personal interpreter list, do as follows:

-> - Find out more about the service providers in your area (in Finnish).
+- .
 Information about interpreters is available on the service providers’ websites.

-> - You can suggest interpreters operating in or near your home municipality to your list.
+- You can suggest interpreters operating in or near your home municipality to your list.

 - If you regularly need interpreter service outside your place of residence, you can suggest an interpreter who works near the place where you need interpreter service.